 - Skin disorders such as psoriasis, discoid lupus erythematosus.

-Microscopy and culture of scrapings or pus swabs suggest the diagnosis.
-Histopathology of chromoblastomycosis may show typical thick-walled dark-brown cells on skin biopsy confirming the presence of a dematiaceous fungus.
+Histopathology of chromoblastomycosis may show typical thick-walled dark-brown 'sclerotic' cells on skin biopsy confirming the presence of a dematiaceous fungus.
 It is dark coloured due to melanin in the walls of the organism.

-Culture at 25-30 degrees celsius grows olive-green to black fungal colonies after one or two weeks.
+Culture in Sabouraud medium with antibiotics at 25–30 degrees celsius grows olive-green to black fungal colonies after one or two weeks.
 Naming the responsible fungus can be difficult.
-Phaeohyphomycosis is the name given to infection caused by dematiaceous fungi.
+Phaeohyphomycosis is the name given to an infection caused by dematiaceous fungi.

 What is the treatment for chromoblastomycosis?